TIBHannover/orkg-similarity/README.md

 ## Running
-Run the following command (for now):
+Run the following command (for now) using python 3.6:

     python <filename>